ginger benefits and side effects

 An important feature for Alzheimer's disease is neuritic plaque.
 Neuritic plaques are extracellular deposits of beta-

 amyloid peptides (Abeta).
-In the central nervous system neuritic plaques are surrounded by activated microglial
+In the central nervous system neuritic plaques are surrounded by activated microglial cells

-microglial cells is suspected to contribute to the neuron loss in Alzheimer's disease.
+suspected to contribute to the neuron loss in Alzheimer's disease.

-Current research findings indicate that ginger can inhibit the activation of human monocytic THP-1 cells by
+Current research findings indicate that ginger can inhibit the activation of human monocytic THP-1 cells by different pro-

-of neurodegenerative disorders involving chronically activated microglial cells in the central nervous system.
+disorders involving chronically activated microglial cells in the central nervous system.

 Ginger Side Effects, Interactions and Warnings